St Mary's College, Durham: Student life

 The majority of students located on site are first years, who are required to 'live in'.
 These students change rooms each term using a 'room ballot' system to ensure that no-one has to share a room for more than one term of their first year.
 2nd, 3rd and 4th year students often choose to 'live out' in houses around Durham, although accommodation is available on-site for those who want it.
-The room ballot ceased to operate at the start of the 2015-2016 academic year and those who lived in kept their rooms for the whole academic year.
+The room ballot ceased to operate at the start of the 2015–2016 academic year and those who lived in kept their rooms for the whole academic year.
 All those who live on site are fully catered, except in exceptional circumstances.

-The College requires the wearing of gowns at formal dinners, which are held between two and three times a term and on the first and last Sunday of each term.
-Further to this the College requires gowns to be worn at JCR meetings and Matriculation.
+The college requires the wearing of gowns at formal dinners, which are held between two and three times a term and on the first and last Sunday of each term.
+Further to this the college requires gowns to be worn at JCR meetings and Matriculation.

 Large student led events are held throughout the year, notable highlights include Masquerade Ball, Midsummer Ball and Mary's Day.

-The College also has its own boat club, St Mary's College Boat Club, which welcomes any members of the college to join in and participate.
+The college also has its own boat club, St Mary's College Boat Club (SMBC),which welcomes any members of the college to join in and participate.
+SMBC is a registered Boat Club through British Rowing, with Boat Code "SMC" and is a member organisation of Durham College Rowing.